ray-project/ray/doc/source/data/examples/index.rst

 Ray Data is a data processing engine that supports multiple data modalities and types.
-Here you will find a few end-to-end examples of some basic data processing with Ray Data on tabular data, text (coming soon!), and images.
+Here you will find a few end-to-end examples of some basic data processing with Ray Data on tabular data, text (coming soon), and images.

 Computer Vision
 ---------------